 Chronic Pain Syndrome

-For a limited time, Kephart Integrative Medicine is waiving the initial 3-month service fee for patients who desire BHRT and genetic testing via telemedicine.
-The free professional service includes a virtual consultation, daily email support, access to simple hormones education website, laboratory/genetic testing interpretation, and a personalized treatment plan including medication/supplement recommendations.
-Fees apply to labs and medications.
+Kephart Integrative Medicine is accepting patients who desire BHRT and genetic testing via telemedicine.
+The professional service includes a virtual consultation, daily email support, access to simple hormones education website, laboratory/genetic testing interpretation, and a personalized treatment plan including medication/supplement recommendations.

 BHRT treatments can alleviate many of the following symptoms including: